The 3 Vs | Pronunciation | Intonation | Articulation Disorders | Englishisms | Indianisms | Grammar Disorders |

 A pause should consist of silence.

-Many people are uncomfortable with silence when they are speaking.
+Many people are uncomfortable with any amount of silence when they're speaking.
 During what should be a pause of silence, noises continue to come from the mouths of many speakers.
 These filled pauses, or "fillers", act like verbal speed-bumps.
 The speaker's message becomes unsteady and difficult to comprehend.

 It's natural to pause while speaking, as you consider what to say next.
 Clearly, it's best to be prepared; to know what you're going to say and how you will say it.
 Knowing exactly what you're going to say is the best way to eliminate fillers.
 However, this is not always possible.
 It's common for people to pause as they speak, to struggle for the right word when engaging in unscripted speech.
 Some of the most common fillers are "um", "uh", and "you know".
 We also hear "like" and "so" quite often... you know?